Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Meme stock saga: Redditors vs. Wall Street hedge funds

 In January, GameStop’s stock rose 1,625%, according to Bloomberg.
-And it wasn’t the only stock to pop: AMC and Nokia also saw dramatic gains — a market-impacting event organized and executed by so-called meme stock traders.
+And it wasn’t the only stock to pop.
+AMC and Nokia also saw dramatic gains, and then all fell back — a market-impacting swing organized and executed by so-called meme stock traders

-So, how did these traders orchestrate what amounted to billions lost by the hedge funds that shorted GameStop?
+So, how did these traders orchestrate market swings that cost the hedge funds that shorted GameStop and similar stocks billions?
 Reddit.
 Or more accurately: a subreddit called r/wallstreetbets.

 What are meme stocks?